elotroalex/chiens/_texts/translation.md

 - {:.sp} 2nd Deputy.

-- {:.i2} And I, sir, of those who await the henchmen of tyranny.
+- {:.i2} And I, sir, of theirs who bow to the henchmen of tyranny.

 - {:.sp} The Governor.

 - {:.pr.i} Hey, Gentlemen, common sense, please.
 What the hell.
 You know what's going on: a full-blown slave rebellion; half of the North province is on fire.
-Toussaint has built an army with the Blacks from the Turpin, Flaville, Trêmes, and Noé plantations.
+Toussaint has built an army with the Blacks from the plantations in Turpin, Flaville, Trêmes, and Noé.
 And what an army!
-I shudder.
+Makes you shudder.
 Our women are suffering the latest outrages; they are impaling the children; planters are being sewn alive on planks.

 - {:.sp} A Voice.